i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-bi/bi-setup.md

 :::

-To launch the setup script, which configures the API and the reporting engine, select option `9) Setup i-Vertix services` from the menu.
+To launch the setup script, which configures the REST API and the report engine, select option `9) Setup i-Vertix BI services` from the menu.

 You will be asked for the corret path to the .env file, which is located by default in `/usr/share/ivertix-bi/backend/.env`.
 If no custom modifications were made, you can simply accept the provided path.